 ⬆︎ The view on the second day of the walk.

-New Zealand has 10 great walks and I’ve ticked one of them — Milford Track — off my bucket list!
-I first heard about the Milford Track from my brother who intended to come to New Zealand but did not make it.
+Out of New Zealand’s 10 great walks and I’ve ticked Milford Track off my bucket list!
 So here I am, sharing bits and pieces of my experiences walking the “World’s finest walk”.
-If you’re not in for some spoilers because you want to experience the walk on your own, then feel free to skip this post 😉

 How can you experience the Milford Track?